pereznetworks/Library-Manager/README.md

   Handling case where a book or a patron has no loan history
     required: false set on included model

-    no need for this in loan pag
+    no need for this in loan page
       since loan table only displays row from loan table plus even href links to book and patron will be for those that have a loan history